akashkore5/CustomMemoryAllocator/README.md

 }
 ```

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to customize and integrate the custom memory allocator code into your projects as per your requirements.

 ## Contributions

 Contributions to the project are welcome!
 If you find any issues or have suggestions for improvements, please create an issue or submit a pull request.